 Pediatric Cardiac Conditions

-Diagnosing and treating heart disease in children can be complex and requires clinical care by a pediatric cardiac specialist other health care professionals.
+Diagnosing and treating heart disease in children can be complex and requires clinical care by a pediatric cardiac specialist or other health care professionals.
 At the Hawaii Pacific Health Heart Centers, our team of physicians and support staff are capable of handling some of the most challenging pediatric heart conditions in the state.

 - Anomalous coronary artery